Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Not to mention, within each lesson, there are dozens of break points where you interact with examples and images to keep you engaged.

-All in all, I was just really impressed with the level of grammar and cultural insights the Rocket courses provide, as well as how the company melds this content into their lessons.
+All in all, I was just really impressed with the level of grammar and cultural insights the Rocket courses provide, as well as how the company melds this content into their lessons (this holds true across all Rocket courses, including Spanish and German).

 Rocket Makes The Learning Experience Fun